-Fatigue is one of your worst enemy’s if you will be operating a vehicle.
-Getting a good night’s sleep before a long road trip is often overlooked.
-Most are anxious to get on the road and are looking forward to seeing loved ones they are missing.
-The problem is, fatigue is, in fact, a major factor in car wrecks over holiday breaks.
+Fatigue is one of your worst enemies if you will be operating a vehicle.
+Getting a good night’s sleep is important to have a safe Thanksgiving road trip.
+Most people are anxious to get on the road and are looking forward to seeing loved ones.
+The problem is that fatigue is, in fact, a major factor in car wrecks over holiday breaks.
 AAA reports that one in five fatal crashes involves a drowsy driver.
-To ensure you have time to get the rest needed before you get behind the wheel, have everything prepared such as your luggage two nights before your long awaited holiday.
+To ensure you have time to get the rest you need before you get behind the wheel, have everything prepared two nights before your long-awaited holiday.
 If another adult will be joining you, take turns behind the wheel.
-It is also crucial that you eat a hearty breakfast to make sure you are energized.
 Experts advise those who will be taking long road trips to stop every 100 miles or two hours for a break at a well-lit rest area.
 Even a quick stop to use the restroom will be helpful in avoiding drowsy driving.

 Avoid driving distracted